 How do I apply?

 Apply through the Graduate School (see the Apply Now button at the Graduate School website).
-You can apply online or on paper, but the online application is preferred.
 After verifying the authenticity of your documents, the Graduate School then forwards your application to the Department of Economics.
 (Please do not send items directly to the Department.)
 You can track your application via the Graduate School website.